NK-Studios-eu/nkFolderManager/README.md

 <br>

 <!-- DESCRIPTION -->
-# nkFOLDERMANAGER - Password protected folders
+# nkFolderManager - Password protected folders
 The name already suggests what the tool can do.
 But it can do much more than just password-protect folders.
 I was tired of constantly protecting folders with .htaccess and .htpasswd.
 Most web server users are familiar with this.
 This pop-up window where you enter your login credentials looks incredibly ugly and uninspired.
 I programmed a web app with FolderManager that makes the whole thing more attractive and technically sophisticated.